kamejosh/owlbear-hp-tracker/USAGE.md

 + Statblock Game Rules: You can choose between DnD 5e and Pathfinder 2e as source for your statblocks.
 This will impact what statblocks are found, how they are displayed, and the content (including spells).
 + HP Bar Segments: This setting can be used to obfuscate the real HP loss of a creature.
 E.g. when set to "2" the HP Bar differentiates between 3 states: Full HP, less than half HP, and 0 HP.
 When changing the settings HP Bars are not updated until the HP value is changed at least once.
 + Text and Bar Offset: To have a more flexible positioning of the HP Bar and Text, a value can be entered (negative or positive number) and the position of the HP Bar and Text is then adjusted by this value
++ Armorclass Icon and Text Offset: To have a more flexible positioning of the AC Background and Text a offset for the X- and Y-Axis can be added.
+This value is scaled considering the Token size.
 + Allow negative HP/AC: By default negative HP and AC are not allowed but when this settings is checked then HP and AC can be set to negative numbers.
 The HP Bar will always display negative HP the same as when it is 0.
 + Groups: This setting allows you to define different Groups used for ordering Tokens.
 There is a permanent "Default" group.
 The groups can be rearranged by dragging and dropping them in the desired order.
 To add a group use the text input below the group list.
 Press "Enter" to add a group to the list.
 Tokens in the HP Tracker remember their group association (if the group is deleted) but are added into the default group until they are moved to a different group.
 So deleting and re-adding the same group restores the previously associated tokens to that same group.